Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 		it's not ambiguous, then just correct it for the user; at least it won't be erroneous anymore...
 		^ that is best practice
-		the indentation, and any other stylistic "-thing"s, can also be taken into consideration (by the versioning software)
+		the indentation, and any other stylistic "-thing"s, can also be taken into consideration (by the versioning software) the software should "support" the user, not force the user to do the work of software it's like boxing an intelligence to do your homework, and it making you do it instead